Roderick Deane: Retirement and voluntary activities

-Deane and his wife Gillian have actively supported the arts as patrons for many years, and they currently serve as Joint Patrons of the IHC New Zealand, the country's largest voluntary welfare organisation.
-The Deanes' late daughter Kristen was eventually diagnosed with Rett syndrome.
+Deane and his wife Gillian have been involved in arts philanthropy and served as Joint Patrons of the IHC New Zealand, the country's largest voluntary welfare organisation.

-Deane occupied over many years senior positions in the IHC, including that of President, and oversaw a period of great change for people with an intellectual handicap, change enabling them to live more normal lives in the wider community.
-Closure of the country's special schools and psychopaedic institutions facilitated this process, which also involved young people moving into normal schools and IHC buying many hundreds of houses to provide an environment as close as possible to normal living for intellectually handicapped people in regular communities.

-From 2000 to 2003 Deane held a personal Chair as Professor of Economics and Management at Victoria University of Wellington, which awarded him an honorary Doctorate of Laws.
+From 2000 to 2003, Deane held a personal Chair as Professor of Economics and Management at Victoria University of Wellington, which awarded him an honorary Doctorate of Laws.

 Honours

 In 1990, Deane was awarded the New Zealand 1990 Commemoration Medal.
 In 2009, he was inducted into the New Zealand Business Hall of Fame.

 In the 2012 Queen's Birthday and Diamond Jubilee Honours, Deane was appointed a Knight Companion of the New Zealand Order of Merit.